 The Associate in Applied Science degree is awarded for completion of 60 credits of coursework.
 Students may transfer undergraduate credits from other programs or institutions.
 For more information, please contact the Admission Office.
 Students must maintain a 2.0 cumulative grade point average and fulfill all program requirements in a timely manner.

 For a complete listing of courses and course descriptions, visit the university course catalog.

-Students may fulfill this requirement by choosing from a suite of elective options, and are encouraged to meet with their advisors to create a coherent study plan.
+Students can fulfill this requirement by choosing from a suite of elective options and are encouraged to meet with their advisors to create a coherent study plan.